Justification of Red List Category

 Conservation Actions Proposed

-International management plan including policies on crop damage and shooting should be agreed upon (Tucker and Heath 1994).
-An asssessment of methods of predator control in Svalbard should be undertaken.
-Alternative feeding sites should continue to be provided.
+Agree upon an international management plan including policies on crop damage and shooting (Tucker and Heath 1994).
+Assess methods of predator control in Svalbard.
+Continue to provide alternative feeding sites.

 Text account compilers